WordPress Website CMS

 From the Dashboard, you can edit text, add photos, upload documents and write blog posts with events, news or longer articles.
 Some areas, such as the sidebar, are more complicated and require confidence to edit.
 We provide extensive support including written instructions.
 These instructions are also available on our WordPress Instructions page.

 The decision to design in WordPress must be made at the start of a project.
 Choose this option if you are confident that you, or someone in your organisation, will spend time mastering the editing system.
 Below are some pointers and examples to help you decide.

 Applegreen offers its clients three website options:

-- A hand-coded website;
+- A static website;

 The full WordPress website option offers the website owner access to all the pages, including the ability to add new ones.
 This is useful for organisations like churches and small charities where several people may wish to update different areas, or where new initiatives may lead to the need for more pages in the future.
 See Smarden and Biddenden Churches.
 It's also the option recommended for e-commerce.

 What else is good about WordPress?